 - Make sliders instead of full-size burgers.
 Use whole-grain dinner rolls for the buns.
 Serve them with romaine lettuce leaves and tomato slices.

 - Grill marinated shrimp or chicken skewers.
-Add peppers or grape tomatoes for sweetness, fiber and an extra dose of vegetables.
+Add peppers or grape tomatoes for sweetness, dietary fiber and a dose of vegetables.

 - Grill pineapple rings or peach halves until their natural sugars caramelize.
-Present the grilled fruit on a dessert bar with vanilla yogurt, nuts as sprinkles and fresh cherry toppers.
+Present the grilled fruit on a dessert bar with low-fat or fat-free vanilla yogurt or soy yogurt, nuts as sprinkles and fresh cherry toppers.

 Exposing your kids to healthy eating and cooking early in life is key.
 There are lots of ways to make food prep a family affair.